 I made a quick video while out in my teardrop camper with my EU2220i on how to safely stop the generator.
 Follow these steps:

-1. Make sure fuel vent at top is set to: OFF
+1. Make sure the fuel vent at the top is set to OFF

 2. Turn OFF eco mode

-3. Turn fuel dial down to “FUEL OFF”
+3. Turn the fuel dial down to “FUEL OFF”

 4. Burn off fuel for 15-20 seconds